andreas-ernst/Mathprog-ORlib/info/readmeAP.md

 <χ>        Distribution cost
 ```

-All of the costs are per unit (euclidean) distance, per unit flow
+All of the costs are per unit (euclidean) distance, per unit flow volume divided by 1000.
-volume.

 The costs and and capacity files contain one number for each node (in the same order as in the nodes file).
 For FcostX.NN this represents the cost of making the node a hub.
 For CapY.NN the numbers are the capacity on incoming commodities (including from the node itself) if that node is
 made a hub.